teaNoPot/teaNoPot/README.md

 ### Hi there, I'm Abdel - aka [teaNoPot] 👋

-## I'm a Writer, Developer and an AI enthusiast!
+## I'm a Developer, Writer and an AI enthusiast!
 - 📫 I’m currently working as FullStack Dev (BACK:java, FRONT:typescript)
 - 🌱 I’m currently learning Algorithms/DS, C++ and JS.
 - 👯 I’m looking to collaborate with other developers.
-- ⚡ Hobbies: I love playing bowling and hate playing league of legends.
+- ⚡ Hobbies: I love sketching figures, writing and reading dark fantasy novels.
+- 🤸‍♂️ Fun activities : I like karaoke, playing challenging games (poke:Elden ring)

 <!--
 **teaNoPot/teaNoPot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.